- Distinct shape

 More compelling available features include Laserlight headlights, which enable you to see twice as far down the road and is 10 times as strong as traditional LEDs, according to BMW.
 Another interesting feature is the heated front armrests that come standard on the M models.

-One other standard feature we can get behind is the 4-year/50,000-mile limited warranty including three years of complementary scheduled maintenance.
+One other standard feature we can get behind is the 4-year/50,000-mile limited warranty including three years of complimentary scheduled maintenance.

 With features like these, it’s easy to prefer the inside to the outside of the X6.